mayan-edms/Mayan-EDMS/docs/topics/deploying.rst

 Like other Django based projects **Mayan EDMS** can be deployed in a wide variety of ways.
 The method provided below is only a bare minimum example.
-These instructions are independent of the instructions mentioned in the :doc:`installation` chapter but asume you have already made a test install to test the compability of your operating system.
+These instructions are independent of the instructions mentioned in the :doc:`installation` chapter but assume you have already made a test install to test the compatibility of your operating system.
 These instruction are for Ubuntu 15.04.

 Switch to superuser::